• Skip to primary navigation

 Instructions

 • Place onion and garlic in the bottom a slow cooker.
-Place brisket on top and cover with 2 cups of beef broth.
+Salt and pepper brisket and place on top, fat side up.
+Cover with 2 cups of beef broth.
 Cook on high for 6 hours.
 Remove and let cool slightly.
+Drain juice.
 Cut into bite size pieces.

 • In a skillet, add wine, 1 cup of beef broth, tomato paste, mustard, salt and pepper and bring to a boil.
 Reduce to low and simmer for 10 minutes until it’s reduced.
 Add brisket and stir to combine.
 Place on bottom of a 9 x 13 pan or large baking dish.